ysoldak/fpvc-lady/README.md

 ```

 #### RUNNING THE PROJECT
-Make sure that you are located in the `front` dir:
+Make sure that you are located in the `gui` dir:
 ```
 cd \gui\
 ```